mollybrothers/sir_spreading/README.md

 Modified basecalling within megalodon uses the rerio basecalling config file `res_dna_r941_min_modbases-all-context_v001.cfg` (https://github.com/nanoporetech/rerio).
 Due to an oddity, you must copy the guppy barcoding directory into rerio or megalodon will not run correctly (https://github.com/nanoporetech/rerio/issues/10).
 This might be fixed in the future.

 As of typing this up, Megalodon does not support demultiplexing.
 It might in the future (https://github.com/nanoporetech/megalodon/issues/43).
-For now, a workaround is to basecall using guppy_basecaller including barcoding, which will give you a `barcoding_summary.txt` file.
+For now, a workaround is to basecall using guppy_basecaller and guppy_barcoding, which will give you a `barcoding_summary.txt` file (see `guppy-js.sh` script).
 Extract the readIDs corresponding to each barcode using `get_barcodes.py`.
 Then, run megalodon using the `--read-ids-filename` option.
 You can then run megalodon separately for each barcode.

 ## output from each megalodon step (in `savio_jobscripts`):
 1. `megalodon_js.sh`